gdevenyi/NeuroAnsible/README.md

 Prerequiste to use this playbook is installation of ansible.

+Total installation size as of 2024-05-24 is approximately 110GB.

 ## Software Requirements

 This playbook uses [ansible](https://www.ansible.com/) to deploy on the machine